Brussels station attacker was secretive loner

-BRUSSELS The first details about the man shot dead as he tried to bomb Brussels' Central Station highlight the shadowy new challenge to security services across Europe - the lone-wolf militant.
+BRUSSELS (Reuters) - The first details about the man shot dead as he tried to bomb Brussels' Central Station highlight the shadowy new challenge to security services across Europe - the lone-wolf militant.

 The 36-year-old Moroccan who part-detonated a suitcase packed with nails and gas bottles on Tuesday appeared to have acted alone, was virtually unknown in his home area and had never been identified by police as a threat.